yyuting/Adelta/README.md

 We provide three different backend for generating the gradient program (Halide, TensorFlow, Pytorch).

 Halide is used for all the experiments reported in our paper.
 It also supports comparison with baselines finite difference and SPSA.

+Both TensorFlow and Pytorch backends are used for our gradient only.
+We additionally include the 1D and 3D examples for these two backends.
+Note the TensorFlow backend allows eager execution under "visualize_gradient" mode, but resorts to the legacy 1.x style compute graph implementation under "optimization" mode.